BauerFike/dynabox/README.md

 # Dynabox
-A jQuery widget for dynamically editable comboboxes
+A jQuery widget for dynamically editable dropdowns

 See more examples at: http://twistedape.altervista.org/dynabox/

-This plugin binds a combobox with a cached version of it which can be used to dynamically re-render its options.
+This plugin binds a dropdown with a cached version of it which can be used to dynamically re-render its options.
 Each option is internally stored as an object which can make use of the following properties:

 *   label: (String)The text which goes between `<option>` tags.